top of page

 • Decorate and label your bike beforehand as well as taking it to a bike shop for any issues.
 You don't want to finally finish unpacking only to realize you need to head to a bike repair camp instead of a party.

 • If you're going to bring suitcases, consider getting used ones from the thrift store.
-I paid $30 for my two suitcases, and when I looked up the brands I found that one of them had been around $150 when the original owner bought it.
-I'm very glad I didn't buy brand new suitcases, because I felt no qualms about seeing them get tossed around in the airport and I don't mind that they are now permanently discolored with crusty wheels.
+I'm very glad I didn't buy brand new suitcases, because I felt no qualms about seeing them get tossed around in the airport and I don't mind that they are now permanently discolored with crusty wheels, even though I did my best to clean them.

 Overall Tips and Tricks for Getting to Burning Man